NathanBiette/EpicDungeonQuest/README.md

 ## V. Level-ups

-Your general level rises depending on the number of successful ability checks performed. <br>
-The player counts the total amount of successful ability checks.
-Then if this counter reaches the threshold of 3 + level of the player, then the player level-up and reset the counter. <br>

-Ex: player level-up from level 1 to level 2 after 4 successful ability checks, from level 2 to level 3 after 5 successful ability checks.<br>
+Levels up are decided by the DM.
+It enables a cohesive rise in levels for every member of the party while taking into account the increase of ability scores.<br>
-Each time the player level-up, he gets HPs, MPs and skill points.<br>
+Each time the player level-up, he gets additionnal HPs, MPs and skill points.<br>